 - Incorporation by reference into regulations, will allow the department to recognize externally-developed standards (i.e., not developed by Fisheries and Oceans Canada), as appropriate to guide activities in and near waters that require our management.

-- Equivalency of regulatory regimes could be established if the provincial regime “meets or beats” provisions of the Fisheries Actor of its regulations.
+- Equivalency of regulatory regimes could be established if the provincial regime “meets or beats” provisions of the Fisheries Act or its regulations.

-The Act also allows the department and the Minister to clearly identify areas where authorization, and therefore analysis by the department, will not be required.
+- The Act allows the department and the Minister to identify areas where authorization, and therefore analysis by the department, will not be required.

-The amended Act now includes a number of provisions that enable enhanced compliance and protection of commercial, recreational and Aboriginal fisheries.
-These fisheries will be provided additional protection by providing new authorities to the Minister to effectively address threats such as aquatic invasive species.
+The amended Act includes a number of provisions that improve the compliance and protection of commercial, recreational and Aboriginal fisheries.
+For example, authorities have been granted to the Minister to effectively address threats such as aquatic invasive species.

 In addition, a number of provisions enable enhanced protection of these fisheries by: